 At Ashwood Recovery, we want to help as many people as we can who are suffering because of inhalant abuse.
 This is a serious problem, and it is important that it is addressed properly.
 Our outpatient drug rehab program is designed to provide personalized treatment, and we have worked with many people with this type of addiction.

 We offer three levels of care at Ashwood Recovery.
 They are traditional outpatient rehab, intensive outpatient treatment and partial hospitalization.
-We have two locations, in Boise and in Nampa.
+We have a location, in Boise.
 We also participate with many of the most popular health insurance plans in Idaho, including Blue Cross of Idaho.

 We understand how hard it can be to get addiction recovery help.
 Inhalants are very powerful chemicals, and getting off them can be difficult.
 But at Ashwood Recovery, we have a lot of experience helping people who are addicted to these drugs.
 Each client we work with is an individual with their own needs during recovery.
 That is why we always offer targeted treatment plans to help meet those needs.